zhang435/Music-Porter/README.md

 ### Reference
 _______
 [Spotify API](https://developer.spotify.com/web-api/)

 [Xiami access]( https://github.com/ovo4096/node-xiami-api/blob/master/src/crawler.js)

 [Node.js](https://nodejs.org/en/)

 ### Other
 feel free to extend the application, indeed ,I would happy if someone can make some css design for the page.
-You can make some improvement on search etc..
+You can make some improvement on (improve)search etc..